input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 ## About the Haskell source files

-There is a data structure in the Haskell source files that describes the different states of the protocol.
+There is a data structure in the Haskell source files that describes the different protocol states.
 There is a message type that shows what all the available messages are for that protocol.
 Each message indicates the initial state of the message.
 For example, `RunMarloweSync` starts in the state `StInit`, then transitions into the `MarloweSync.StInit` state.